 25. Wander around the neighborhood of Anafiotika

 How do you like to see an island in the middle of Athens?
-Anafiotika is the most beautiful Athenian neighborhood resembling an actual Greek island just amidst the bustle of Athens city center.
+Anafiotika is the most beautiful Athenian neighborhood resembling an actual Greek island just amidst the chaotic center of the city.
 Ramble through its cobble-paved alleys with small white-blue houses covered here and there by pink-flowered bougainvillea.
 Relax in one of the cozy coffee shops or have dinner in romantic restaurants of the area; the vintage yellow lights with the freshness of the dense-leafed trees make up the most idyllic atmosphere in Athens!

 26. Eat “loukoumades” at Krinos

-Go on a "loukoumades" binge - one of Greeks’ dearest dessert – in a historical sweet shop in Athens city center.
+Go on a loukoumades binge - one of Greeks’ most loved dessert – in a historical sweet shop in Athens city center.
 "Krinos" dates back in 1855 as the first pharmacy in Athens; the place was bought by a Greek refugee from Izmir in 1923 just to be transformed in the first sweet shop in the city with authentic oriental-flavored desserts.
-Every time we visit Krinos, we go back to our childhood when we relished delicious loukoumades with our parents; believe it or not, the quality is as high as it was back then!
+Every time we visit Krinos, we go back to our childhood when we relished delicious loukoumades with our parents; believe it or not, the quality of their loukoumades is the same it was back then!
 Tip: Did you know that Krinos is also one of the stops in our delicious Athens Food Tour?

 27. Visit the museum of baths